eohne/YFinance.jl/docs/src/DataFramesetc.md

 ```
 ## TimeArray from TimeSeries

-The TimeArray takes a NamedTuple, a symbol indicating the column with the DateTime information, and some metadata.
+The TimeArray takes a Vector with the timestamp, a matrix with the price data, column names, and some metadata.

 Below is a simple function showing how one may convert the dictionaries containing the price information into a TimeArray - this is most likely not the fastest or most elegant way.